Key points in this article:

 13. Ask for customer feedback and display reviews

 Let your customers know that you care about their experience and that you’re always willing to listen to feedback.
 Their input provides valuable ideas for ways to enhance your shop.
-No one knows your customers like themselves, so you should take their feedback to heart.
+No one knows your customers like themselves, so you should take what they have to say to heart.

 Asking for feedback can improve your brand image and trustworthiness, too.
 Consumers like to know that the stores they buy from care about their input.